DGrothe-PhD/punktspiel/LearningJournal.md

 ## 25.10.2024

-* Installed SDK and VSCode Extension for Flutter
+* Installed SDK and VSCode Extension for Flutter, created template app
-* Created template app
-* ✨New GitHub repo, got an idea 💡
 * Explored Text input field updating a displayed text
 * ElevatedButton to show template table

 ## 26.10.2024

-* Fiddling with Table, putting aside
+* Fiddling with Tables and DataTable
-* Switched to DataTable
-* Externalized player names 🔐
 * For-in and C-like for loops
 * Basic exception handling
 * List of strings